-The course offers learners the opportunity to develop a thorough and in depth understanding of the key issues of media, using a comprehensive theoretical framework to facilitate analysis and debate.
-The study of a wide range of rich and stimulating media products is central to the course, offering opportunities for detailed analysis of how the media communicate meanings in a variety of forms.
-The aim is that students will engage with the dynamic relationships between media products, media industries and audiences.
-Students are encouraged to develop their awareness of emerging and evolving media.
-They are also encouraged to explore and pursue their own media interests.
+The course offers learners the opportunity to develop a Component 1: Media Products, Industries and Audiences: thorough and in depth understanding of the key issues of Music Video and Video Games; Advertising and Film media, using a comprehensive theoretical framework to Marketing; Newspapers and Radio News. facilitate analysis and debate.
+The study of a wide range of Written examination 2 hours (30% of qualification) rich and stimulating media products is central to the course, offering opportunities for detailed analysis of how the media Component 2: Media Forms and Products in Depth: communicate meanings in a variety of forms.
+The aim is that Television; Magazines; Blogs and Websites. students will engage with the dynamic relationships between Written examination 3 hours (40% of qualification) media products, media industries and audiences.
+Students Component 3: Cross Media Production: are encouraged to develop their awareness of emerging and evolving media.
+They are also encouraged to explore and Production work will be across two media platforms from a pursue their own media interests. choice of print, audio-visual or functioning on-line material.
+Internal assessment (30% of qualification)

-The media play a central role in contemporary culture, society and politics, shaping our perceptions of the world through the representations, ideas and points of view they offer.
-The media have real relevance and importance in our lives today, providing us with ways to communicate, and participate in key aspects of society.
-The media industries employ large numbers of people and the course aims to equip students with enhanced knowledge and understanding of contemporary media products.
+The media play a central role in contemporary culture, society and politics, shaping our perceptions of the world METHOD OF ASSESSMENT through the representations, ideas and points of view they Students will be assessed throughout the course using a offer.
+The media have real relevance and importance in our combination of essays, internal examinations and practical lives today, providing us with ways to communicate, and tasks in line with the weighting of the specification. participate in key aspects of society.
+The media industries employ large numbers of people and the course aims to PROGRESSION AND equip students with enhanced knowledge and understanding CAREER OPPORTUNITIES of contemporary media products.